Show Me Yours, I’ll Show You Mine: UGLY Sweaters and Opinions that is!

 SHAME on the companies who market with cute characters and fun colors intentionally attracting our children’s sugary junk food or expensive toys!!!

 No Non-cents Nanna’s Heart Felt Play Store is different with simple packaging and little marketing…saves us all money.
+Plus it allows the kids to explore.

 Negative Attention works with temper tantrums and marketing.